dymmond/edgy/docs/migrations/migrations.md

 This will depend heavily on this and **everything works around the registry**.

-Saffier has the internal client that manages and handles the migration process for you in a clean fashion and it called `saffier`.
+Edgy has the internal client that manages and handles the migration process for you in a clean fashion and it called `edgy`.

 Remember the initial structure at the top of this document?
 No worries, let us have a look again.